 - The average rate for a Boilermaker is R80.39 per hour.
 The skills that increase pay for this job the most are Metal Inert Gas (MIG) Welding, Plant Maintenance, and Maintenance.

-- Boilermakers earn most in Rustenburg and Witbank and the least in Durban and Cape Town.
+- Boilermakers earn the most in Rustenburg and Witbank and the least in Durban and Cape Town.

-- Electricians earn most in Witbank and Rustenburg and least in Pretoria and Port Elizabeth.
+- Electricians earn the most in Witbank and Rustenburg and the least in Pretoria and Port Elizabeth.

 The average salary for a Bus Driver is R97,085 per year.
 People in this job generally don’t have more than 10 years’ experience.